-- Truth: Less is more — less volume and fewer rinse cycles
+Truth: Less is more — less volume and fewer rinse cycles

 Ultimately, you are cleaning out way more than is necessary.
 It would be like putting a shot glass in the dishwasher.
 The way we’ve designed our system is that 1 pouch should be all you need to get ready to bottom.
-And since we also recommend expulsion as soon as you’ve emptied it into your rectum, your prep should take just a couple minutes.
-That said, we still recommend doing your prep 30 - 60 minutes ahead of time in case you experience any excess gas or residual solution that may take a little longer to come out.
+And since we also recommend squeezing out Future Method Cleansing Solution as soon as you’ve squeezed it in, your preparations should take just a couple of minutes.
+That said, we still recommend doing your preparations 30 to 60 minutes ahead of time, in case you experience any excess gas or residual solution that may take a little longer to come out.

-Fact: Over-the-counter anal enemas do help with the occasional bout of constipation.
+Fact: Over-the-counter enemas do help with the occasional bout of constipation.
 These are not intended to be used on a regular basis since the chemicals they contain can cause cells to become irritated, creating excess amounts of mucus and dryness in the area.
-Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD contraction and anal cancers.
+Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD contraction and cancers in that area.

-That said, the Future Method Anal Douche was designed to be isotonic.
+That said, the Future Method was designed to be isotonic.
 Isotonic solutions are known to neither draw electrolytes from the body, nor draw water into the body.
 Their sole purpose is for easy cleansing without localized trauma.

 By all means, continue to be persistent with hygiene and staying clean for play—just be conscious of what you are putting in your body and how you’re putting it there.

 The views expressed in this article intend to highlight alternative studies and induce conversation.
 They are the views of the author and do not necessarily represent the views of Future Method, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.